Our Anglican Identity

 Our Anglican covering

-All Saints Holland emerged in the winter of 2012 as a small group of families and a deacon gathering in an upper room chapel in a converted garage for simple Sunday worship informed by the liturgy in The Book of Common Prayer.
-In 2013, with our newly ordained priest and a few more families, our gatherings became a weekly Eucharist, daily morning prayers, and daily evening vespers.
-More families joined us; also college students, young singles, empty-nesters, and retirees.
-Our few families had become many and so we began to form purposeful fellowships to care for one another.
+All Saints Holland emerged in the winter of 2012 after Brian Wolthuis was ordained to the diaconate.
+A small group gathered in an upper room chapel inside a converted garage for simple Sunday worship informed by the liturgy in The Book of Common Prayer.
+In 2013, Brian was ordained priest and our gatherings became a weekly Eucharist.
+More families joined, as well as college students, young singles, empty-nesters, and retirees, and a Grand Rapids-based contingent.
+Our few families had become many and so we began to form purposeful fellowships to care for one another and grow in Christ-likeness.

-In 2018, it was clear we needed more space for weekly worship, so we moved our Sunday Eucharist down the street to a 100-year old sanctuary; some of our gatherings and meetings, our offices, and daily prayers remained in the garage-chapel.
+In 2018, it was clear we needed more space for weekly worship, so we moved our Sunday Eucharist down the street to a 100-year old sanctuary, though some of our gatherings and meetings, offices, and daily prayer services remained in the garage-chapel.
 The heart of our life together was still centered in living rooms, lingering in parks or driveways, and over cups of coffee and dinner tables.
+All Saints also began a Curacy to prepare Kris Rolls for ordination and church planting.

 Our Vision and Values